Unofficial-Extend-Project-Mirror/openfoam-extend-Breeder1.5-other-testHarness/OSIG/Turbomachinery/README.txt

 b) Install the CMakeLists.txt and CTestConfig.cmake files by executing the following commands:

-cp ./CMakeFiles/CMakeLists.txt $BREEDER_OSIG_TURBOMACHINERY_DIR
+cp ./CMakeFiles/CMakeLists.txt $BREEDER_15_DIR/OSIG/TurboMachinery/CMakeLists.txt
-cp ./CMakeFiles/CTestConfig.cmake.openfoam-extend $BREEDER_OSIG_TURBOMACHINERY_DIR/CTestConfig.cmake
+cp ./CMakeFiles/CTestConfig.cmake.openfoam-extend $BREEDER_15_DIR/OSIG/TurboMachinery/CTestConfig.cmake

 c) Run the test harness and push your results on the CDash server on openfoam-extend